praveen-kumar-maurya/Superstore-Sales-Dashboard/README.md

 # **Business Objective**

 Business objective for the superstore sales dashboard is to increase sales and profitability by leveraging data-driven insights to make informed decisions.
 The dashboard provides a comprehensive view of sales and profit trends across product categories, segments, and regions.
-This information is used to identify opportunities for growth and improvement, such as cross-selling, upselling, and product diversification.
 By utilizing the insights provided by the dashboard, the superstore aims to achieve sustainable growth and profitability.

 # **DAX Expressions used **